Analysis | How Far Hong Kong’s Emergency Law Can Go (Online Too)

 Escalating violence in Hong Kong, including the shooting of an 18-year-old protester, has led the city’s leader to invoke a colonial-era law -- still on the books -- to try to quell months of unrest with a ban on face masks.
 The powers the ordinance, similar to martial law, grants go much further, however, from curfews to confiscations to censorship.
-The law could be cited to authorize the blocking of messaging apps or websites favored by protesters or even to disrupt internet service entirely, a prospect one trade group official called “worse than having the Chinese army come in.”
-The ripple effects could extend far beyond the Asian financial hub.
+The law could be cited to authorize the blocking of messaging apps or websites favored by protesters or even to disrupt internet service entirely in the Asian financial hub, a prospect one trade group official called “worse than having the Chinese army come in.”

 1. What is the emergency law?